nawafbourabee/generalized-walnuts/README.md

 The full experiment contains 7 targets × 6 samplers × 3 seeds.
 Each
 target–sampler combination uses 2,000 draws for calibration, 2,000 for
 warmup, and 2,000 for production, together with a step-size search.
-The full run takes several hours on one CPU core; the Poincaré samplers account for most of the cost.
+The full run takes several hours on one CPU core.

 ```bash
 gwalnuts-grid --outdir production_grid